Rose Hips, photo by Nayuki via Flickr

-That’s because hedgerows consist of trees, shrubs, and ground covers in addition to herbs and wildflowers, all of which flower and fruit at different times and provide a variety of options for pollen, nectar, and shelter.
+That’s because mixed hedgerows consist of trees, shrubs, and ground covers in addition to herbs and wildflowers, all of which flower and fruit at different times and provide a variety of options for pollen, nectar, food, and shelter.
 More leaf litter will increase habitat for important insects, and more insects may increase the bird and bat populations.
 Butterflies will also be attracted to hedgerows for protection.

 If increasing biodiversity is important to you, a hedgerow will catapult your efforts.